akeneo/pim-api-docs/content/app-portal/publish-your-app.md

     :::

     ::: warning
-    Your documentation must also explain **how to configure** your app with all required details.
+    Your documentation must also explain **how to configure** your app with all the required details.
     :::

     ::: warning